-It is better to wear lace or Velcro shoes, or well-fitting slip-ons.
-Do not wear high-heeled shoes, backless shoes or flip-flops.
+It is better to wear lace or Velcro shoes or well-fitting slip-ons.
+Do not wear high-heeled shoes, backless shoes or flipflops.

-USING A LONG-HANDLED SHOEHORN (1)
+USING A LONG-HANDLED SHOEHORN

 - 1. Sit down. - 2.
 Using a reacher, dressing stick or long-handled shoe horn, place your shoe in front of your foot.
-It is easier to do this if your knee is bent as much as possible.
+It is easier to do this if your knee is bent as much as possible. - Place the shoehorn inside the shoe against the back of the heel, with its curve matching the curve of your shoe.